This specialisation belongs to the Master's Electrical Engineering.

 - Electromagnetic Compatibility (EMC): The EMC group’s research focuses on modelling radiated emission and immunity of circuits at IC and PCB level, signal integrity of high-speed electronic circuits, development of test techniques for high-intensity electromagnetic fields, and the combination of two or more numerical methods for optimum prediction of Electromagnetic Interference.

-The specialization Telecommunication Engineering is directly linked with the research group Telecommunication Engineering and the Digital Society Institute.
+The specialisation Telecommunication Engineering is directly linked with the research group Radio Systems and the Digital Society Institute.
 This means you will have excellent peer guidance and will be working on the newest challenges.